TAFMEDS

 The RBT Task List and Test Content Outline

-The exam is based on the RBT Task List (2nd Edition) and the official Test Content Outline published by the BACB.
+The exam is based on the RBT Task List (3rd Edition) and the official Test Content Outline published by the BACB, effective 2026.
 Before you begin studying, download both documents from the BACB Test Content Outlines page.
 These documents are your roadmap—every exam question ties directly to these content areas.

 The Test Content Outline organizes the exam into six main areas: